EternalAzure/RTS-Demo-1.0/README.md

   <p>
    UnitSelection retrieves UnitController from a selected soldier and sets it active. </br>
-   Active UnitControllers hold list of soldiers in the unit.
+   Active UnitControllers hold lists of soldiers in the unit.
 They listen to mouse clicks, </br>
    calculate and convey new relative positions to SoldierControllers.
+The formation is not held while on the move.
   </p>

 #### Combat mechanics ####